Food & Grocery

 Affinity Mapping

 After asking the sets of questions to different users we have gathered a good understanding of users’ preferences, dislikes, and expectations.
-Then we grouped the data from our interviewees and used it for sorting UX Findings and brainstorming design ideas.
+Our UI/UX designers made efforts to provide a personalized user experience through the app.

 affinity mapping groceeri